 What is business?
 What is the business of physical therapy?
-What do we actually do?
+For PTs, what do we actually do?

 Some friends of mine, they’re all practice owners.
 We had a discussion around this and there were lots of different answers that came out.
 There was well, we’re in the business of helping people.
 Okay, that makes sense to me.
 We’re in the business of providing value to our patients.
 We’re in the business of providing a service that helps people run faster and jump higher and walk and play tennis.
 All those were great responses, but we started to go deeper.
 What is business?

 I want to share with you what came out of that conversation.
 And this is my belief.
 You may agree with it, you may not.
 But in my experience, business is really about relationships.
 Specifically, it’s about relationships; especially doctor-patient relationships.
 That’s what business is.
 This isn’t some highly technical thing.
 This isn’t some complicated thing.
 It’s relationships.
 It’s relationships with a minimum of three different parties.
 Some people will call these stakeholders or whatever corporate jargon you’ll give it.